Who should attend the MOVE Summit?

-Does the MOVE Summit cost anything?
+Does the MOVE event cost anything?

 No. This event is sponsored by the Virginia Department of Education.
 Lodging is provided for youth and their parent(s)/guardian(s), free of charge, inside conveniently located VSU dormitories.
 Free meal passes are provided to allow both youth and parents/guardians to receive all meals.
-Mileage to and from the event is reimbursed by completing a form once at the Summit (a reimbursement check is mailed within four to six weeks).
+Mileage to and from the event is reimbursed by completing a form once at the event (a reimbursement check is mailed within four to six weeks).
 Bringing personal spending money is optional.

 Once accepted, youth and parent(s)/guardian(s) will receive information with specific directions and suggestions for what you may want to bring with you to make your stay more comfortable.

 For all other questions please feel free to contact us at firstname.lastname@example.org